 The working title is, AMERICAN RIDING SADDLES, 1790-1920.
 It encompasses all non-military American riding and work saddles.
 The effort is to provide the origins, history and development of the major American “riding” and “working” saddles and, the saddle making industry.
 This will include the origins of their Spanish and English influences and the story of the rise and demise of American manufacturing from the late 18th through early 20th centuries.
 This is NOT an effort to recapture the military saddle.
 That has been done quite well by others.
 Rather, it will cover all other saddles including treatises on the major American patterns: Spring seat, American, English, Wagon saddles, Somerset, Attakapas, Spanish, Half Spanish, Hope, Texas, California, Kilgore, Morgan, Morgan Muley, Kentucky Spring Seat, Wilbourne/Buena Vista, multiple Stock “Cowboy” saddles (Texas, Cheyenne, Pueblo, Miles City, Applehorn, etc.) and their California (o) influences, Ladies side saddles, Ladies Astride saddles, Princess saddles, Children’s/Youth saddles, Park & Police saddles and, commercial military saddles.
 Many others including some well known national commercial patterns and regional makes will also be included (Shaftoe, Shackleford, Granger, Ferguson, Race, Polo and Pad saddles,….McBride, Richardson, Ferguson, Florida, etc. ).
 Other historical topics related to the saddle manufacturing industry are covered as well: trees, leather, hardware, patents, manufacturing #’s, exports/imports, influential persons and regions, etc and,….The “Golden Age of the Horse”.
 Yes, a massive undertaking!

 Expect quite a bit of new research information that confounds heretofore general knowledge of American saddlery along with photos of never before seen saddles from private and public collections.
-The breadth of this project is comprehensive but with lots of photos to enable one to identify 19th century saddles.
-I “hope” to have it finished very soon, then vetted, edited and published sometime next year.
+The breadth of this project is comprehensive but with lots of photos and excerpts from catalogs to enable one to identify 19th century saddles.
+I “hope” to have it finished very soon, then edited and published sometime next year.
 Watch here for more details.
 For now, some of my recent research has been posted on the Authentic Campaigner web site…http://www.authentic-campaigner.com/forum/forumdisplay.php?4-Cavalry-Discussion.
 More to come!!